Aldo Mieli

 Aldo Mieli (4 December 1879 – 16 February 1950) was an influential historian of science, and a pioneer of gay rights.

 Early life and education

-Born in 1879 in Livorno, Italy to a wealthy Jewish family, Mieli was raised on Chianciano, a small spa town in Tuscany, to which his family moved in 1880.
+Born in 1879 in Livorno, Italy to a wealthy Jewish family, Mieli was raised in Chianciano, a small spa town in Tuscany, to which his family moved in 1880.

 In 1904 he obtained a degree in chemistry, followed by six months of study at the University of Leipzig, attending the lectures of the chemist Wilhelm Ostwald.
 His chemistry career continued, and in 1908 he moved to the Sapienza University of Rome to work with Emanuele Paterno.
 He subsequently became a university lecturer in chemistry at the University.

 Socialism

 Mieli was a member of the Socialist Party, which led to his election as town councillor in Chianciano in 1901.
 He left in 1903.
 Mieli claimed in his autobiography that he left the Socialist movement due to the lack of sincerity and idealism in the movement.
 Police records, however, showed that Mieli's homosexuality, referred to as 'manifest immorality' was well known in the local area, which would have severely inhibited his political career.

 Secret police raided his flat in Rome in 1929, just a few months after he had moved to France.
 Mieli's friend Gino Chiappini, a typographer, and his friend Angelo Pisani were living there at the time.
 By 1930, police records marked him as a "dangerous socialist".